JMAConsulting/biz.jmaconsulting.mte/README.md

   * Click on Settings (Gear icon top-right) >> SMTP & API Credentials.
   * Click +New API Key
   * Note SMTP Credentials, or leave window tab open for a few steps.
-* Setup From Email address
-  * If you have not already done so, go to:
-  * Administer >> Communications >> From Email Addresses.
-  * Enter a from address you would like to display to users for CiviCRM emails, for example, info@yourorg.org.
-* Setup Outbound Email
-  * Administer >> System Settings >> Outbound Email (SMTP/Sendmail).
-  * Click on SMTP.
-  * Enter the following:
-    * SMTP Server: smtp.mandrillapp.com
-    * SMTP Port: 587
-    * Authentication: Yes
-    * SMTP Username: (from step 1 above, e.g. mail@yourorg.org)
-    * SMTP Password: (copy and paste API Key from step 1 above, e.g. 12345678-abcd-1234-efgh-123456789012)
-  * Click Save & Send Test Email
-  * Check that you received the test email.
 * Setup Extensions Directory
   * If you have not already done so, go to Administer >> System Settings >> Directories
     * Set an appropriate value for CiviCRM Extensions Directory.
 For example, for Drupal, /path/to/drupalroot/sites/all/modules/Extensions/